microsoft/azure-pipelines-extensions/Extensions/ExternalTfs/Src/readme.md

 These Build/Code artifacts could be from different TFS or VS Team Services accounts or from different collections from the same account.

-**Note:** This extension work only with VS Team Services and TFS "15" RC onwards.
+**Note:** This extension work only with VS Team Services and TFS "17" U2 onwards.

 ## Usage
 This extension provides a service endpoint to connect to an external TFS or VS Team Services Collection.
 Once connected, you can link an artifact from this TFS / VS Team Services.